 Survivorship and Hope

-I now live with this disease (….and it’s consequences) and do not feel like I’m dying of it.
+I now live with this disease (….and its consequences) and do not feel like I’m dying of it.
 Moreover, I most certainly do not see myself as a ‘terminal’ cancer patient, particularly as I’ve now been living with it since 2010.
+I like to focus on how I can live better with it.